jayzheng98/jayzheng98.github.io/_projects/project2.md

 <div align="center"> <img alt="p2-14" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-14.png?raw=true" width="540px"> </div><br>

 **2.** Based on this idea, I've designed a **behavior-based anomaly detection framework**, which defines 3 kinds of behaviors according to the threat level from low to high:
- - *<u>System device behavior</u> refers to syslogs labelled by ATT&CK technique.
+ - *<b>System device behavior</b> refers to syslogs labelled by ATT&CK technique.
 Due to the high proportion of labelled logs, it is hard to directly identify the small amount of abnormal data hidden in massive normal data at this level*
- - *<u>Security threat behavior</u> is also composed of logs with ATT&CK label.
-However, these data further satisfy the attack behaviors recorded in <u>general security CTI</u>, indicating a high probability of behavior data that left by the hacker during attacks*
+ - *<b>Security threat behavior</b> is also composed of logs with ATT&CK label.
+However, these <u>system device behavior</u> further satisfy the attack behaviors recorded in <u>general security CTI</u>, indicating a high probability of behavior data that left by the hacker during attacks*
- - *<u>Service anomaly behavior</u> is the detection result obtained by screening the <u>security threat behavior</u> through <u>specific railway CTI</u>.
+ - *<b>Service anomaly behavior</b> is the detection result obtained by screening the <u>security threat behavior</u> through <u>specific railway CTI</u>.
 If a certain amount of middle-level behavior further conforms to threat scenarios described in that CTI, it can be concluded that certain services may have experienced anomalies due to security threats*

 ### Two detection modes
 **1.** As for the application, this framework can perform 2 detection modes: bottom-up and bi-directional